How to fix macOS Sonoma Bluetooth issues

 Does macOS Sonoma have Bluetooth problems?

-Not usually and no more than any other version of macOS, but it’s possible you may encounter issues with Bluetooth.
+Not usually and no more than any other version of macOS, but it’s possible that you may encounter issues with Bluetooth.

 Can other devices interfere with Bluetooth?